-Trust is hard won, easily lost, and very difficult to restore.
+The same is true for contentious elections - and even more so for contentious elections during a public health crisis.
+Trust is hard won, easily lost and very difficult to restore.
 Regardless of the political context, electoral frameworks must promote competition while limiting contention.
-New approaches are needed to increase public confidence in legitimate results or to uncover and address potential errors, fraud, or malpractice in election administration, particularly during the results process.
-Post-election audits offer one avenue for enhancing trust and confidence in election results, if they are grounded in the law and performed by well-trained officials, and are predictable, transparent, and observable by key election stakeholders.
+New approaches are needed to increase public confidence in legitimate results or to uncover and address potential errors, fraud or malpractice in election administration, particularly during the results process.
+Post-election audits offer one avenue for enhancing trust and confidence in election results, if they are grounded in the law and performed by well-trained officials, and are predictable, transparent and observable by key election stakeholders.

-There are multiple types of election audits, including compliance audits of specific systems or processes, and tabulation audits, in which administrators examine a set of ballots, interpret voter intent, and check that determination against the results produced by the original tabulation process or system.2 This paper focuses on the risk-limiting audit (RLA), a type of post-election tabulation audit that relies on statistical evidence to confirm that the outcome of an election is correct.3 Proponents of the RLA contend that it is useful for election administrators with limited resources, and offers a straightforward way to bolster public confidence in the election result.
+There are multiple types of election audits, including compliance audits of specific systems or processes, and tabulation audits, in which administrators examine a set of ballots, interpret voter intent and check that determination against the results produced by the original tabulation process or system.
+This paper focuses on the risk-limiting audit (RLA), a type of post-election tabulation audit that relies on statistical evidence to confirm that the outcome of an election is correct.
+Proponents of the RLA contend that it is useful for election administrators with limited resources, and offers a straightforward way to bolster public confidence in the election result.

-RLAs can be an efficient tool for testing the accuracy of election outcomes to a desired level of mathematical certainty; the audit is conducted incrementally, stopping only when it provides statistically strong evidence

-1 Caltech/Massachusetts Institute of Technology (MIT) Voting Technology Project.
-(2018, December 7-8).
-Election Auditing: Key Issues and Perspectives.
-Election Audit Summit, Summary Report.
-Retrieved from: http://election-lab.mit.edu/sites/default/files/2019-06/Election-Auditing-Key-Issues-Perspectives_2.pdf that the original outcome was correct.4 Unlike other tabulation audits, the number of ballots that are ultimately reviewed (the size of the sample) is not fixed.
+RLAs can be an efficient tool for testing the accuracy of election outcomes to a desired level of mathematical certainty; the audit is conducted incrementally, stopping only when it provides statistically strong evidence that the original outcome was correct.
+Unlike other tabulation audits, the number of ballots that are ultimately reviewed (the size of the sample) is not fixed.
 It is determined by a combination of factors, including the margin of victory, a predetermined risk limit (similar to a confidence level), and the specific method of RLA chosen (including ballot polling, ballot comparison, and batch comparison RLAs, discussed further below).
 The sample size can also change during the audit if tabulation errors are uncovered, as more ballots may need to be reviewed to reach the desired confidence level.
 In an RLA, the audit is not completed until the auditors have convincing statistical evidence the outcome of the election is correct.